Jack Doyle (American football): 2018

-In 2018, Doyle played in six games, missing five games with a hip injury, before being hospitalized following the Week 12 game with a kidney injury.
+In 2018, Doyle missed five games with a hip injury before being hospitalized following the Week 12 game with a kidney injury.
 He was placed on injured reserve on November 26, 2018.

-Doyle finished the 2018 season with 26 receptions for 245 receiving yards and two receiving touchdowns in six games.
+Doyle finished the 2018 season with 26 receptions for 245 yards and two touchdowns in six games and starts.

 2019

 On December 6, 2019, Doyle signed a three-year, $21 million contract extension with the Colts through the 2022 season.

-In 2019, he started all 16 games and finished with 43 receptions for 448 yards and four touchdowns.
-After the season, Doyle was named to the 2020 Pro Bowl as a replacement for Travis Kelce, who was appearing in Super Bowl LIV.
+In 2019, Doyle started all 16 games and finished with 43 receptions for 448 yards and four touchdowns.
+After the season, he was named to the 2020 Pro Bowl as a replacement for Travis Kelce, who was appearing in Super Bowl LIV.

 2020

-In the 2020 season, Doyle appeared in 14 games and started 12.
-He finished with 23 receptions for 251 receiving yards and three receiving touchdowns.
-In the Colts' Wild Card Round 27–24 loss to the Buffalo Bills, Doyle had a receiving touchdown and a two-point conversion.
+In the 2020 season, Doyle had 23 receptions for 251 yards and three touchdowns in 14 games and 12 starts.
+During the Wild Card Round against the Buffalo Bills, Doyle had seven receptions for 70 yards and a touchdown to go along with a two-point conversion in the 27–24 road loss.

 2021

-On October 10, 2021, during a week 5 game against the Baltimore Ravens, Doyle drew a personal foul penalty against Tavon Young in the final minute of the game when he pushed Young's head into the ground after a play, then fell when Young pushed him back.
-This penalty allowed the Colts to turn a 3rd and 18 into an opportunity for a 47 yard field goal to win the game.
-However, Colts kicker Rodrigo Blankenship would miss the kick and the Colts would go on to lose in overtime.
-He finished the 2021 season with 29 receptions for 302 receiving yards and three receiving touchdowns in 17 games and 14 starts.
+During Week 5 against the Baltimore Ravens, Doyle drew a personal foul penalty against Tavon Young in the final minute of the game when he pushed Young's head into the ground after a play, then fell when Young pushed him back.
+This penalty allowed the Colts to turn a 3rd and 18 into an opportunity for a 47-yard field goal to win the game.
+However, Colts kicker Rodrigo Blankenship would miss the kick and the Colts would go on to lose on the road by a score of 33–27 in overtime.

+Doyle finished the 2021 season with 29 receptions for 302 yards and three touchdowns in 17 games and 14 starts.

+Retirement

 On March 7, 2022, Doyle announced his retirement from the NFL.